 Mr Goward said that Juicy Isle adopted a purchase-outright model in light of the BT Reach Trucks' proven longevity.

-"I come from a finance background and we historically had machines on an operating lease, but given the performance and longevity of the BT reach trucks I saw a strong value proposition in us purchasing them outright and extracting the longest service life from them as is practicably possible."
+"I come from a finance background and we historically had machines on an operating lease, but given the performance and longevity of the reach trucks I saw a strong value proposition in us purchasing them outright and extracting the longest service life from them as is practicably possible."

-Along with Toyota petrol forklifts, the BT reach trucks comprise the bulk of Juicy Isle's material handling fleet and TMHA are its preferred supplier for all forklift equipment.
+Along with Toyota petrol forklifts, the reach trucks comprise the bulk of Juicy Isle's material handling fleet and TMHA are its preferred supplier for all forklift equipment.

 "Due to growth opportunities, we're in the process of building a new warehouse next to our existing one and will certainly once again be looking to TMHA to ensure our material handling equipment meets our expansion requirements as efficiently as possible."